 Pfieffer Big Sur, located 26 miles south of Carmel, is a great place to camp!
 It’s also extremely popular so plan ahead or prepare to be disappointed.
 All campsites are reserved six months ahead of time.
 There are also cabins available to rent.
 As a last resort, you can check for same day availability due to cancellations (known as “walk up campsites).
 You’ll need to show up in person at 8 am the day you want to reserve, however.

 If you’re not camping, Pfieffer Big Sur is still a great place for hiking, biking, and swimming in the Big Sur River.
-Look for skunks, black-tailed deer, wild turkeys, and bobcat here.
+(It’s also a great place for hiking as a beginner.)
+Look for skunks, black-tailed deer, wild turkeys, and bobcats here.

 Note: Watch out for poison oak here!
 It’s all over Big Sur but can be particularly prevalent here.